 This list shall be provided to the Member or CNM governmental organisations in advance of the consultation conference call, along with a copy of the draft flow chart.
 The Country Lead Reviewer shall also produce an agenda and circulate in advance of the call.
-This information shall be provided to the Member sufficiently in advance of the consultation conference call to enable time to prepare (not less than 1 week prior to the call).
+This information

-The consultation conference call(s) shall be conducted by the Country Lead Reviewer.
-The Support Reviewer shall act as secretariat for the call, taking minutes and recording outcomes as appropriate.
+The consultation conference call(s) shall be conducted by the Lead Reviewer.
+The Local Lead Expert shall act as secretariat for the call, taking minutes and recording outcomes as appropriate.
 The call shall be structured in whatever way the Country Lead Reviewer feels appropriate to best obtain the required information and achieve the objectives listed below.